 As Legg-Calve-Perthes disease progresses, the ball part of the joint (femoral head) weakens and fragments.
 During healing, the socket part of the joint can serve as a mold to help the fragmented femoral head retain its round shape.

 Some children require surgery to help keep the ball of the joint snug within the socket.
-This procedure may involve making wedge-shaped cuts in the thighbone or pelvis to realign the joint.
+This procedure might involve making wedge-shaped cuts in the thigh bone or pelvis to realign the joint.

 Surgery usually isn't needed for children younger than 6.
 In this age group, the hip socket is naturally more moldable, so the ball and socket typically continue to fit together well without surgery.

-Some children, particularly very young ones, may need only conservative treatments or even no treatment at all.
-Conservative treatments may include:
+Some children, particularly very young ones, might need only conservative treatments or observation.
+Conservative treatments can include:

 - Activity restrictions.
-Running and jumping might accelerate hip damage.
+No running, jumping or other high-impact activities that might accelerate hip damage.